Media reports: North Korean troops will join Russia’s Victory Day, for the first time.

-**North Korean Troops to Join Russia’s Victory Day Parade**
+** to Join Russia’s Parade**

-For the first time in history, North Korean soldiers will participate in Russia’s Victory Day parade on May 9.
+For the first time history, North Korean soldiers will participate in Russia’s Victory Day parade on May 9.
 The Japanese broadcaster NHK World reported this on January 16, citing undisclosed Russian sources.

-Russia has been deepening its ties with North Korea since launching its full-scale invasion of Ukraine.
+Russia has been deepening its ties with North since launching its full-scale invasion of Ukraine.
 Last fall, Pyongyang sent troops to Russia’s Kursk Oblast to help Moscow against Ukrainian forces.

 **Victory Day Celebrations**